-I used to be able to get into any movie I wanted because Cindy Loverlips worked in the box office.
+I used to be able to get into any movie I wanted because Cindy Loverlips worked at the box office.
 She loved my face the most.
-Every Friday night I went to the movies wth my then-girlfriend.
+Every Friday night I went to the movies with my then-girlfriend.
 Cindy Loverlips loved my face so much that she even gave my girlfriend a free ticket.

 And then she died.
 I’m talking about Cindy Loverlips, not my girlfriend.
-But my girlfriend died too once.
-But those are stories for another time.
+Although my girlfriend died too once, but those are stories for another day…

 I want to tell you about the time I lost my face–the day I found out that dynamite is explosive.

 My new girlfriend Trisha and I were on a top-secret mission in London.
 We were in cahoots with the Council of Underwater Creatures and People that Eat Lemons (or COUCAPTEL for short).
 Chester the Kool Kat, the Grand Master Chief of the local mafia, had just been elected as the President of Kansas.
 He was growing in power – and he was in London just like we were.

 The Council of Underwater Creatures and People that Eat Lemons (or COUCAPTEL for short) intelligence told us that he was planning to assassinate the Pope of London.
 Our job was to protect her.

 “Your job is to protect her,” said Eve Adams, my partner in justice.
 She was a mermaid.
 “The Pope of London is very sensitive.
 If she finds out about the assassination plot, she’ll start crying.
 We don’t want that.”

 “So, we only have to make sure that she doesn’t cry?”
 I asked.
 “What about making sure she doesn’t die?”